btrplace/scheduler/ROADMAP.md

 ----------------

 - OK (cause it is not needed) Entailment management in BinPacking
-- OK?
-Slice scheduling
+- OK Slice scheduling
 - OK Allocate actions and event
 - OK By default, no transition actions
 - OK By default maintain resource usage
-- Implement and check every VM ActionModel
+- OK Implement and check every VM ActionModel
 - Implement and check every node ActionModel

 - A default overbooking factor or not ?